Biology (BIO)

 BIO 3653.
 Advanced Physiology II.
 (3-0) 3 Credit Hours.

-Prerequisite: BIO 3643 and BIO 3642 with a grade of at least a 'C-'.
+Prerequisite: BIO 3643 and BIO 3642 with a grade of "C-" or better; completion of or concurrent enrollment in BIO 3652.
 Designed for pre-medical and pre-dental students.
 Not recommended for pre-nursing and allied health students.
 This is the second lecture course in a two part series that teaches the structure and functions of the human body at a level required for clinical medicine.
 The course covers cardiovascular, respiratory, renal, and gastrointestinal; with a final integration section which applies the physiological principles learned to special situations.
 The ultimate goal is for students to develop an understanding of the integrated functions of the normal body and “problem solving” and “critical thinking” skills in evaluating clinical situations.
-Same as BIO 2063.
-Credit cannot be earned for BIO 2063 and BIO 3653.
 Generally offered: Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.

 BIO 4033.
 Conservation Biology.
 (3-0) 3 Credit Hours.